ryseto/ryseto.github.io/talks.md

 ### Oral presentations

+1. "Flowing and jammed dense suspensions", Annual meeting of The Physical Society of Japan, Nagoya University, Kumamoto (Online), Japan, September 2020
 1. "Channel flows of colloidal suspensions with a Lubrication DEM-CFD method," Annual meeting of The Physical Society of Japan, Nagoya University, Nagoya, Japan, March 2020. cancelled to due COVID19